sierratjv/Batstone_Lab_UNIX_Tutorial/clusters.md

 [Go to main page](https://github.com/sux21/Batstone_Lab_UNIX_Tutorial/tree/main)

+### Run jobs
+Notes:
+- For SBATCH jobs, you may need to specify the memory needed for the jobs.
+- Currently (August 2023), cedar cluster is the only cluster which has internet access on computer nodes.

 ### Ask for help
 When you have problems of running programs on computer canada cluster, you can email support@tech.alliancecan.ca.
 Read more here: https://docs.alliancecan.ca/wiki/Technical_support.